How to Grow Alpine Strawberries

 If the berries aren’t dirty, try not to wash them- they absorb water and tend to start shredding when rinsed.

 Want to make a delicious, hot-weather treat, using your homegrown alpine strawberries?

 Try out our Alpine Strawberry Ice Cream recipe!

 If you want to store any of your harvest, you’ll have to freeze it- and you’ll want to do so as soon as humanly possible after freezing, so as to have the best possible taste and texture.

 Pop the strawberries into a freezer-safe bag or container, and lay it flat in your freezer until frozen completely.
 Use the berries from this bag frozen as you desire, adding them to muffins, ice cream, smoothies, or making strawberry sauce or what-have-you with them as you will.

 You can do this daily: what I do is take one bag, and write the month on it.
 I then go out and pick my berries every day, adding the handful I get to the bag as soon as I get inside.
 You’ll be surprised at just how quickly your collection grows with just a few plants!

 Alpine strawberries spoil so quickly that if you leave them out overnight, you’ll wake up to find a sludgy, molded mess where your pretty cup of berries once were.
 They don’t keep in the refrigerator, either- I’d recommend freezing anything else you make with them that you’re not going to eat right away, actually, heating up in portions as you want them.
 They’re simply not made to last fresh.

 On the bright side, they freeze beautifully!
-Expect your berries to be good for 6 months after freezing, or as long as they still taste good and have good color.
+Expect your berries to be good for 6 months to 1 year after freezing, or as long as they still taste good and have good color.
 Toss away any faded or freezer-burnt berries.
 And make sure to restock your supply every year when the harvest starts!